Manchester United, Dortmund agree Sancho transfer fee

-Multiple reports say that our long international nightmare is over: Borussia Dortmund and Manchester United have agreed a fee for Jadon Sancho.
+Borussia Dortmund and Manchester United have agreed a fee for Jadon Sancho, the Premier League club confirmed on Thursday.

 It’s a reported $100 million fee, a top-20 price tag for an individual player.
 It’s a step above Nicolas Pepe to Arsenal and below Romelu Lukaku to Inter Milan.